Fabrice-Deshayes-aka-Xtream/srt-translator/README.md

 ./run.ps1
 ```

+you can request a free deepL api key on the [deepL web-site](https://www.deepl.com/fr/pro-api?cta=header-pro-api/)

-After execution, processed files have be moved to batch/done folder, and the translation result files are in batch/result folder.
+After execution, processed files have be moved to batch/done folder, and the translation result files are in
+batch/result folder.